Skip to content

 Why is vertical welding hard?

-Vertical welding is hard because gravity pulls the molten metal away from the puddle and the arc before it solidifies in the joint.
-Furthermore, without accurate settings and puddle control, you’ll get increased welding defects.
-For example, spatter, porosity, undercut, and lack of fusion.
+Vertical welding is hard because gravity pulls the molten metal away from the puddle before it solidifies in the joint.
+Without accurate settings and puddle control, you may encounter defects such as spatter, porosity, undercut, and lack of fusion.

 To get satisfactory vertical welds, creating a smaller puddle and keeping it steady from start to end is vital.
 A smaller puddle is easier to control and faster to solidify.

-You create a smaller puddle with a thinner electrode, lower amperage, and shorter arc length.
+You create a smaller puddle by using a thinner electrode, lower amperage, and shorter arc length.

 What is vertical-up (uphill) welding?

-The main advantage of vertical-up welding is that it offers deep root penetration and good overall fusion because:
+The main advantages of vertical-up are deep root penetration and good overall fusion because:

-• When you weld upwards, gravity pulls the puddle down, so the arc points on the exposed base metal, melting it fast and deep.
+- When you weld upwards, gravity pulls the puddle down, so the arc points on the exposed base metal, melting it faster and deeper.

-• Uphill welding needs a slower traveling speed to control the puddle and keep it in place.
-But a slow speed inputs more heat into the metal, offering deeper penetration.
+- Uphill needs a slower traveling speed to control the puddle and keep it in place.
+A slow speed inputs more heat into the metal, offering deeper penetration.

-Another advantage is that you can use wide electrode manipulation (weaving).
+Another advantage is wider electrode manipulation (weaving).
 This helps to fill large joints with fewer passes and weld joints with poor fit-up.

 Furthermore, the slow welding speed can burn coatings or their residues, for example, galvanization, mill scale, or rust.
 However, welding over coatings is never recommended for critical welds because they create a weaker joint.